Activities & Recommendations

 There is a lot more to do.
 If you are feeling touristy, stop by the Palm Springs Visitors Center on North Palm Canyon by the Tram.
 Not only will be get to experience a classic Albert Frey building with a “flying V roof”, you can pick up some brochures for the many touring companies that specialize in bus tours of celebrity homes and midcentury architecture, as well as off-roading adventures in the east Coachella Valley and many other fun things.

 If you want to rent a bike for the day, the best bike rental shop is Bike Palm Springs near downtown.

-If you are staying during the hotter months and want to cool off and have some fun, there is the Wet ‘n Wild Water Park just around the corner from the condo.
+If you are staying during the hotter months and want to cool off and have some fun, there is a water park just around the corner from the condo.
 (Note: Wet ‘n Wild has sold and will reopen as a surf park in the near future).
 Or take a drive up to Idyllwild, about one hour away.
 It’s a cute mountain town with some very good restaurants and art galleries.

 If you have any questions, please send me a note and I’ll get right back to you.